 2.3 Aggregate and Anonymized Data.
 In order to maintain, provide and improve the System, You hereby consent to Concord collecting, using, processing, or otherwise exploiting Aggregate and Anonymized Data (as defined below) in any way, in its sole discretion.
 For clarity, this Section 2.3 does not give Concord the right to identify You as the source of any Aggregate and Anonymized Data.

 3.1 Mutual Confidentiality Obligations.
 Both Parties agree that all items of Confidential Information are proprietary to the disclosing Party, and will remain the sole property of the disclosing Party.
-Each Party agrees as follows: (a) to use Confidential Information disclosed by the other Party only for the purposes described in this Agreement; (b) that such Party will hold in confidence and protect such Confidential Information from dissemination to, and use by, any third party; (c) to restrict access to the Confidential Information disclosed by the other Party to such of its personnel, agents, and/or consultants, who have a need to have access and who have agreed in writing to treat such information in accordance with the terms of this Agreement; and (d) to the extent practicable, return or destroy, all Confidential Information disclosed by the other Party.
+Each Party agrees as follows: (a) to use Confidential Information disclosed by the other Party only for the purposes described in this Agreement; (b) that such Party will not use or disclose such Confidential Information to, any third party, except as part of its performance under this Agreement; (c) to restrict access to the Confidential Information disclosed by the other Party to such of its personnel, agents, and/or consultants, who have a need to have access and who have agreed in writing to treat such information in accordance with the terms of this Agreement; and (d) to the extent practicable, return or destroy, all Confidential Information disclosed by the other Party.

 4. PROPRIETARY RIGHTS

-4.2 Right to Modify Free Accounts.
-Concord retains the right, in its sole discretion, to implement new elements or make changes to the System and functionalities in the free account Subscription Plan.
+4. 2 Right to Modify Free Accounts.
+Concord retains the right, in its sole discretion, to implement new elements or make changes to the System, Seat types, and functionalities in the free Subscription Plan.
 You agree that Concord will not be liable to You or to any third party for any modification, suspension or discontinuance of any part of the System.